CarmenEngBio/mindaid-ssvep-bci/README.md

 ## System operation

 During each experimental registration (40s), the four visual stimuli flicker simultaneously at their corresponding frequencies.
-The user focuses their gaze on the target stimulus previously assigned while EEG data are acquired.
+The user focuses their gaze on the target stimulus previously assigned while EEG data is acquired.

 The EEG signal is processed in real time using band-pass filtering, notch filtering, Common Average Reference (CAR), and Canonical Correlation Analysis (CCA).
 At the end of each iteration, the system compares the estimated frequency with the target frequency.

-When the detected stimulus corresponds to the target, the selected cell is highlighted in green as visual feedback at the web User Interface.
+When the detected stimulus corresponds to the target during the recording, the selected cell is highlighted in green to provide visual feedback to the user at the web User Interface.

 ---